-The Westland Scout, developed from the Saunders-Roe (Saro) P531 was one of the few helicopters of exclusively British design to have been built in quantity.
-The first P531 was flown on 20 July 1958, powered by a Blackburn Turmo 603 engine.
-The British Army was immediately interested in the type as a light battlefield helicopter and the first version was a pre-production and development variant which flew in 1960.
-This proved so successful that only one month later the British Army placed its initial production contract for the Scout AH Mk1, which differed from earlier models only in having powered controls.
+The Westland Scout was developed from the Saunders-Roe P531.
+The British Army was immediately interested in it as a light battlefield helicopter.
+The pre-production and development variant flew in 1960 and proved so successful that only one month later the British Army placed its initial order for the Scout AH Mk1, which differed from earlier models only by having powered controls.

 XT626 served from 1963 until the late 1980s, seeing out service with the Territorial Army at Netheravon.
-She joined the Army Historic Aircraft Flight on 30 March 1994 and was handed over to the Historic Aircraft Flight Trust on 1 February 2015.
-The aircraft is registered as G-CIBW.
+She has continued to fly in the Historic Flight since then.

-You can support us by making a Donation CLICK HERE FOR PAY PAL
+You can support our Scout by making a Donation …..